civo/cli/README.md

 ## Load balancers
 On Civo, Kubernetes cluster LoadBalancer objects are external to your cluster, but created and managed as part of your cluster's service definitions.
 In other words, you create them like other Service objects in Kubernetes as part of your cluster definition, but their state is handled by the Cloud Controller Manager that speaks to the Civo API.
 This allows you to have a service that routes traffic into your cluster externally, balancing the traffic between the nodes.

-Civo Kubernetes load balancers are a managed implementation of the Kubernetes External Load Balancer.
-This means if you create a Service object of type LoadBalancer the Civo API will detect this, and on assigning the load balancer a public IP address will start to account for its usage as part of your billing and quota.

-Kubernetes load balancers, like all Civo resources, are billed hourly according to the current pricing.
 ### Creating a Kubernetes load balancer
 Being strictly a Kubernetes object, Kubernetes load balancers must be defined in a running cluster.
 There is no way to start a Kubernetes load balancer for a cluster from the dashboard, as they are application-specific.